kys2545/Every-Collection-Privacy/privacy.md

 We aim to take reasonable steps to allow you to correct, amend, delete, or limit the use of your Personal Data.

-If you wish to be informed what Personal Data we hold about you and if you want it to be removed from our systems, please email us at info@devoguein.in.
+If you wish to be informed what Personal Data we hold about you and if you want it to be removed from our systems, please email us at admin@every-c.com.

 In certain circumstances, you have the following data protection rights: